Are you new to marketing and want to know how much does Facebook advertising cost to reach more customers?

 When you sign on for Facebook advertising services with us, you’ll see that we practice A/B split testing.

-We’ll test different images and videos with different copies and deliver them to different target audiences to see which creative + message + audience combination is going to give you the most results at the lowest cost.
+We’ll test different images and videos with different ad sets and deliver them to different target audiences to see which creative + message + audience combination is going to give you the most results at the lowest cost.

 During this testing period, we recommend that you start out on the lower end of your budget (test cheaply!).
 This will help keep your Facebook advertising cost down while you figure out which ads work best.

 At the absolute minimum, we recommend you spend no less than $5 a day on any given campaign ($150 a month).
 Ideally you’ll want to spend closer to $300-$500 a month on each campaign you run to give it a fair running start.

 Then, once you find the winning combination that is bringing you your desired results, you can shut the other ads off and invest more of your ad budget towards what is working in your ad campaign.